Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

 in $\D(\R_+,\R)^3$, and

 in $\D(\R_+,\R)$ as $n\to\infty$. \end{proposition}

-The difficulty in proving this proposition is the fact that $(F^p_n(k),k\geq 1)$ is not a Galton-Watson forest, because the probability of sampling a purple vertex is dependent on the past of the process.
-The theory of convergence of height processes under rescaling is well-developed for Galton-Watson processes (see e.g. \cite{AST_2002__281__R1_0}), but this is not the case for more general processes.
-We will adapt a technique that Broutin, Duquesne and Wang develoved in \cite{broutinLimitsMultiplicativeInhomogeneous2020} to show the convergence of the height process of inhomogeneous random graphs under rescaling.
-The key idea is that $(F^p_n(k),k\geq 1)$ itself is not a Galton-Watson forest, but we can embed it in a Galton-Watson forest, say $(F^{pr}(k),k\geq 1)$, which will be equal to $(F^p_n(k),k\geq 1)$ with extra red vertices.
-We then show convergence under rescaling of the height process corresponding to $(F^{pr}(k),k\geq 1)$, and use this to obtain height process convergence for $(F^p_n(k),k\geq 1)$. \\ We start by defining $(F^{pr}(k),k\geq 1)$.
-Informally, we obtain $(F^{pr}(k),k\geq 1)$ by modifying $(F^p_n(k),k\geq 1)$ in such a way that the sub-tree consisting of the descendants of a purple vertex has the same law as a sub-tree consisting of the descendants of a black vertex.
-We do this by sampling extra Galton Watson trees with offspring distributed as $Z^+$, of which we colour all vertices red, and identifying their roots with the purple vertices.
-The resulting forest is a black-purple-red Galton-Watson forest in which the black-purple forest is embedded.
+The difficulty in proving this proposition is the fact that the forest with dummy leaves is not a Bienaymé forest, because the probability of sampling a dummy leaf changes as the exploration is performed.
+The theory of convergence of height processes under rescaling is well-developed for Bienaymé processes (see e.g. \citet{AST_2002__281__R1_0}), but this is not the case for more general processes.
+We will adapt a technique that Broutin, Duquesne and Wang developed in \cite{broutinLimitsMultiplicativeInhomogeneous2021} to show the convergence of the height process of an inhomogeneous random graph under rescaling.
+The key idea is that the forest with dummy leaves itself is not a Bienaymé forest, but we can embed it in a Bienaymé forest that does not depend on $n$.
+We call the extra vertices \emph{filler vertices} and call the resulting forest \emph{the forest with dummy and filler vertices}.
+We then show convergence under rescaling of the height process corresponding to the forest with dummy and filler vertices, and use this to obtain height process convergence for the forest with dummy leaves. \\ We start by defining the forest with dummy and filler vertices.
+Informally, we obtain it by modifying the forest with dummy leaves in such a way that a sub-tree consisting of the descendants of a dummy vertex has the same law as a sub-tree consisting of the descendants of a true vertex.
+We do this by sampling extra Bienaymé trees with offspring distributed as $Z^+$, whose vertices are all filler vertices, and then identifying their roots with the dummy leaves.
+The resulting forest is a Bienaymé forest containing true, dummy and filler vertices, in which the forest with true vertices and dummy leaves is embedded.
 This is illustrated in Figure \ref{fig.blackpurpleredforest}.